SciPhi-AI/R2R/README.md

 - [Github Issues](https://github.com/SciPhi-AI/R2R/issues) \(Bug reports and feature requests\)

 There are a number of helpful tutorials and cookbooks that can be found in the [R2R Docs](https://r2r-docs.sciphi.ai/):
-- [R2R Demo](https://r2r-docs.sciphi.ai/getting-started/quickstart): A basic demo script designed to get you started with an R2R RAG application.
+- [R2R Quickstart](https://r2r-docs.sciphi.ai/getting-started/quickstart): A basic demo script designed to get you started with an R2R RAG application.
-- [R2R Client-Server](https://r2r-docs.sciphi.ai/cookbooks/client-server): An extension of the basic `R2R Demo` with client-server interactions.
+- [R2R Client-Server](https://r2r-docs.sciphi.ai/cookbooks/client-server): An extension of the basic `R2R Quickstart` with client-server interactions.
 - [Local RAG](https://r2r-docs.sciphi.ai/cookbooks/local-rag): A quick cookbook demonstration of how to run R2R with local LLMs.
 - [Hybrid Search](https://r2r-docs.sciphi.ai/cookbooks/hybrid-search): A brief introduction to running hybrid search with R2R.
 - [Reranking](https://r2r-docs.sciphi.ai/cookbooks/rerank-search): A short guide on how to apply reranking to R2R results.